harshalthakre/Image_Classifier_app/README.md

 [![](https://img.shields.io/badge/python-2.7%2C%203.5%2B-green.svg)]()

-Web Application Developed in Flask integrated with Keras for image classification. \n A web application to deploy your keras model with ease
+Web Application Developed in Flask integrated with Keras for image classification.<br/> A web application to deploy your keras model with ease

 ---------------------------------------------------
 #Lets Get Started